0cjs/sedoc/8bit/cbm/petscii.md

   Includes images of all chars from all models.
 - c64.org [Commodore 64 PETSCII codes][c64.org]
   Good side-by-side quick reference as HTML table.
+- pagetable.com, [Why does PETSCII have upper case and lower case reversed?][pt-857], 2016-07-17.
+  Possibly not a correct explanation; see the comment below the post.

 [PETSCII] is also known as "CBM ASCII."
 - Based on ASCII 1963 (not [1967][ascii]),